8 Interesting Microwave Uses You Probably Don’t Know

 When the water begins to boil you’ll know it’s time to take them out.

-8. Heating pads
+8. Heating pads are one of our microwave uses

 To ease muscle pain or inflammation, stuff a sock with lentils, tie a knot at the end, and microwave it for four minutes.